emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

--   `0.3.7`: Changed leitner system to flashcards
+-   `0.3.7`: Renamed leitner system to flashcards (header, menu option, message)
 -   `0.3.6`: Changed the helping message of the generic notes
 -   `0.3.5`: Fixed the bug of displaying multiple identical items while searching by applying debouncing
 -   `0.3.4`: Fixed bugs + Changed the toast's color to paris green